 Exodus 19:3 – 6 — “And Moses went up unto God, and the LORD called unto him out of the mountain, saying, Thus shalt thou say to the house of Jacob, and tell the children of Israel; Ye have seen what I did unto the Egyptians, and how I bare you on eagles’ wings, and brought you unto Myself.
 Now therefore, if ye will obey My voice indeed, and keep My covenant, then ye shall be a peculiar treasure unto Me above all people: for all the earth is Mine: And ye shall be unto me a kingdom of priests, and an holy nation.
 These are the words which thou shalt speak unto the children of Israel.”

-We see from just before that the Lord gave Moses the law, that it was given to a specific group of people.
+We see from these words just preceding those in which the Lord gave Moses the law, that He gave it to a specific group of people.
 This specific group of people was to enter into this covenant with their God.
 In doing so, if they kept this covenant, they would be to God what He called them to be: “a kingdom of priests, and an holy nation.”

 It should be noted that the nation did not really have a choice in whether or not to enter into this covenant.
 God’s called-out, elect nation, would not be just like the Gentile (heathen) nations out from which He called them.